-SugarCloud Disk Space Limits
+SugarCloud Managed Storage Limits

 Note: This article pertains only to disk space limits for instances hosted on Sugar's cloud service.
 For help estimating and managing storage for an on-site instance, please refer to the Uploads documentation in the Developer Guide and the Sugar On-Site Sizing Guide.

-When the amount of storage used by a customer exceeds the storage capacity allocated by their Sugar subscription, additional storage fees will apply.
-For more information, please refer to the SugarCRM Master Subscription Agreement.
+When the amount of managed storage used by a customer exceeds the storage capacity allocated by their Sugar subscription, additional storage fees will apply.
+For more information, refer to the SugarCRM Master Subscription Agreement.